 - 1. Description.
 Under the reduced density alternative, the project would still propose a General Plan Amendment and rezoning to allow for residential development on-site.
 The basic building design and orientation for the residences would be the same as the project, and would still include all identified green building design measures that are part of the proposed project.
 This alternative assumes a density of 9.5 dwelling unit per acre, which would allow 239 units onsite, a net reduction of 211 units compared to the proposed project. - 2.
 Comparison to the Proposed Project.
-This alternative contains less development and, therefore, involves less construction than the proposed project or the maximum build-out/corner mixed use development scenario.
-Accordingly, this alternative would not result in the temporary significant impact with regard to air quality that could occur during construction of the maximum build-out / corner mixed use scenario.
+This alternative contains less development and, therefore, involves less construction than the proposed project.
 Construction impacts related to noise, cultural resources, and biological resources would be the same as the proposed project.

 Although this alternative would construct residences along Duane Avenue, fewer residences would be exposed to interior noise levels in excess of acceptable City standards.
-Therefore, the significant noise impact under the project and the maximum build out/corner mixed use scenario would be reduced, although not to a less than significant level prior to mitigation.
+Therefore, the significant noise impact under the project would be reduced, although not to a less than significant level prior to mitigation.
 Future residents would still be potentially exposed to hazards or hazardous materials.
-Therefore, the significant hazards and hazardous materials impact under the project and the maximum build out/corner mixed use scenario would not be avoided.
+Therefore, the significant hazards and hazardous materials impact under the project would not be avoided.